 24th and 25th of November 2017

 For everyone intested in own and others health and well being.

 Trauma, Health and Illness from the perspective of two world renowned pioneers in the field.

 Dr Gabor Maté will attend Prof Dr Franz Rupperts day, and Prof Dr Franz Ruppert will attend Dr Gabor Maté`s day.

 Trauma is not what happens to us, but what happens inside us

-Pre workshop with Franz Ruppert November 22-23, more info:
+Pre workshop with Franz Ruppert November 22-23: More information and booking

 1st Day: November 24th, 2017 – THEME: Illness and Health in a Toxic Society by Dr. Gabor Maté

 Dr. Mate´s talk covers the topics of When the Body Says No, Trauma, AD(H)D, Addiction and The Biology of loss.

 Gabor Maté is a medical doctor recently retired from active practice.
 He was a family physician for two decades and for seven years he served as Medical Coordinator of the Palliative Care Unit at Vancouver Hospital.
 For twelve years he worked in Vancouver’s Downtown Eastside with patients challenged by hard core addiction, mental illness, HIV and related conditions.
 For two years he was the onsite physician at Vancouver’s unique Supervised Injection Site, North America’s only such facility.